Batbaby91/2023-12-18-Aberdeen/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have installed the required software packages on, or have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>